Varosa-Technology/Task-Assessments/README.md

 7. Tip: Commented code is bad, relevant comments about code will be necessary.

 ## Rules/Requirements
-2. You must have a readme.md file in the root, well formatted in markdown (like the one you are reading now) that explains your solution.
+1. You must have a readme.md file in the root, well formatted in markdown (like the one you are reading now) that explains your solution.
-3. Use of any extra open-source library or package is allowed only via npm.
+2. Use of any extra open-source library or package is allowed only via npm.
 You will need to explain why you used it in the readme file.

 ## Bonus points
+1. Typescript will earn you some more points.
-1. Adding pagination will earn you some more points.
+2. Adding pagination will earn you some more points.
-2. You must use Express.js framework with graphql.
-3. Typescript will earn you some more points.
+3. Introducing graphql will earn you some more points.
+4. Adding validation will earn you some more points.

 ## Task Submission